Orelle

-Orelle (/fr/) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Orelle (/fr/; Savoyard: Ozhèlo) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 It is connected by the longest télécabine in the world to Plan Bouchet, a skiing area that is part of the 3 vallées, the largest linked ski domain in the world.
 From there one can access the Val Thorens ski station.